SkoolNotes/Taproot/2020BIO101/KBBIO101GeneExpression.md

 	 - This is partially due to the location of the promoter
  - Chemical modifications to the histone proteins can affect the structure
 	 - This in turn can affect gene expression
-	 - histone proteins are the proteins in which the DNA is wrapped
+	 - Histone proteins are the proteins in which the DNA is wrapped
+	 - There are many types of modifications that can take place
+		 - Histone acetylation can tend to promote transcriptions by opening up the chromatin
 	 -